 Scroll through Instagram, turn on the news, or glance around at subway ads, and your eyes are bound to land on a call to action for some global cause.
 There are so many, it’s hard to know what’s most pressing, most relevant, and most reasonable to commit to.
 The good news is: in a world full of impactful charities, the United Nations has provided a to-do list for the planet, uniting efforts toward 17 of the most pressing global issues.

-The United Nations’ 17 Sustainable Development Goals (SDGs), often called the “global goals,” seek to lay the groundwork for corporations, organizations, and individuals alike to address a growing number of problems and build a better world.
-Established in 2015 as the core of the 2030 Agenda for Sustainable Development, the 17 SDGs are approachable, comprehensive, and substantive in their objective: They allow contributors to set reasonable targets against set indicators to start moving the needle on the goals.
+The 17 Sustainable Development Goals (SDGs), often called the “global goals,” seek to lay the groundwork for corporations, organizations, and individuals alike to address a growing number of problems and build a better world.
+Launched in 2015 at the United Nations as the core of the 2030 Agenda for Sustainable Development, the 17 SDGs are approachable, comprehensive, and substantive in their objective: They allow contributors to set reasonable targets against set indicators to start moving the needle on the goals.

 Whether you’re at a nonprofit, education institution, working at a company, or just an individual who wants to volunteer, you can align yourself to these global goals, too.